 This rule is not a significant regulatory action under section 3(f) of Executive Order 12866, Regulatory Planning and Review, and does not require an assessment of potential costs and benefits under section 6(a)(3) of that Order.
 The Office of Management and Budget has not reviewed it under that Order.
-It is not significant under the regulatory policies and procedures of the Department of Homeland Security.
+The Coast Guard has made this determination based on the fact that this rule only changes the period during which the safety zone established in 33 CFR 165.1315(a)(7) may be effective and enforced.